srenner/rom-repo/README.md

 EXAMPLE

-The user adds a legally obtained Super Mario World rom named smw.sfc.
-Using checksum validation, the system will suggest a rename to Super Mario World (USA).sfc to match established community standards.
+The user adds a legally obtained Super Mario World rom named `smw.sfc`.
+Using checksum validation, the system will suggest a rename to `Super Mario World (USA).sfc` to match established community standards.

 FEATURE HIGHLIGHT
 ---